-The sum being direct completes the proof. \end{proof} \begin{example} The unity $1_{lr}$ of any two-sided unital algebra is two-sided regular.
+The sum is direct.
+This completes the proof. \end{proof} \begin{example} The unity $1_{lr}$ of any two-sided unital algebra is a two-sided regular element.
 We then have $Ann_A^l(A)=\{0\}$, and thus $AC_l(A)\cdot 1_{lr}=AC_l(A)$. \end{example}

 The two-sided unital $AC(A)$ is a subalgebra of $A$.
-It is then highly desirable to find a subspace of $AC_l(A)$ which is also one. \begin{remark} In \cref{thm:ACL1_subalgebra}, it will be shown that $AC_l(A)\cdot 1_l$ is indeed a subalgebra of $A$.
-This is key to many results in this section. \end{remark}
+It is then highly desirable to find a subspace of $AC_l(A)$ that is also a subalgebra. \begin{remark} In \cref{thm:ACL1_subalgebra}, we show that $AC_l(A)\cdot 1_l$ is indeed a subalgebra of $A$.
+This is key to many of the results in this section. \end{remark}

-Left-unital associative algebras can be seen as hom-unital hom-associative, with hom-unity $1_l$.
+Left-unital associative algebras can be seen as hom-unital hom-associative algebras with hom-unity $1_l$.
 That is, $1_l\in AC_l(A)$ if and only if $(A,1_l)$ is associative.